MT2C Embedded Tutors

 • To increase the graduation rates of students

-The CT serves to reinforce material presented by faculty members by giving students learning strategies and opportunity for peer interaction.
-This is accomplished by having “CT sessions” after a class section has met.
-Based on the syllabus, instructor’s handouts, and classroom meetings, the CT will have material prepared for the after class session.
-After observing the class session, the CT will identify areas of student difficulty to focus the CT session on.
-The CT will guide students through this material by presenting challenging, creative, and engaging opportunities for students to collaborate with their peers and work through material relevant to the class.
+The ET serves to reinforce material presented by faculty members by giving students learning strategies and opportunity for peer interaction.
+This is accomplished by having “ET sessions” after a class section has met.
+Based on the syllabus, instructor’s handouts, and classroom meetings, the ET will have material prepared for the after class session.
+After observing the class session, the ET will identify areas of student difficulty to focus the ET session on.
+The ET will guide students through this material by presenting challenging, creative, and engaging opportunities for students to collaborate with their peers and work through material relevant to the class.

-If you have any questions, please contact the Classroom Tutoring Program Coordinator:
+If you have any questions, please contact the Embedded Tutoring Coordinator: